IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Extra Visualization

-To gain a deeper understanding of our IML-ViT model's inner workings, we present visualizations of feature maps between layers by calculating the average channel dimensions of the feature map.
+To gain a deeper understanding of IML-ViT, we present visualizations of feature maps between layers by calculating the average channel dimensions of the feature map.
 The outcomes are displayed in Figure \ref{fig:output}.
 This visualization process allows us to shed light on the model's functioning and provides valuable insights into its mechanisms.